robmoore-i/LSystems/README.md

 ## Tasks

-1. Implement the functionality required to build the commands for the "Dragon Curve" recursively.

-2. Create an implementation of the LSystem interface to draw dragon curves.
+I don't really know exactly what the scope of the stuff we'll do will be yet.
+Need to do some testing.